© 2011

 PUBLICATIONS

-Four books of my work on Bill Evans's music have been released at this time in the U.S.A., three of them being devoted to his own compositions, following a first book of standards.
+Five books of my work on Bill Evans's music have been released at this time in the U.S.A., three of them being devoted to his own compositions, following a first book of standards.

 (Special thanks to Judy Bell at TRO who gave me the opportunity to publish my transcriptions).